-Martin is the co-founder of Bolt (formerly Taxify), the leading on-demand transportation platform in Europe and Africa, more than 30 million passengers in 35 countries.
+Martin is the co-founder of Bolt (formerly Taxify), a leading Estonian on-demand transportation platform with 1 million drivers and 40 million passengers in 35 in markets across Europe and Africa.

 - Boosting education initiatives & policy via Estonian Education Foundation